welldonestudio/welldonestudio.github.io/docs/wallet/manual/how-to-create-an-account.md

 :::note

 NEAR has a human-readable ID, so you must enter a non-overlapping account ID value, and you must send a certain amount of NEAR tokens to the account in order to activate the account.
-Request NEAR test net faucet at the following [link](https://www.allthatnode.com/faucet/near.dsrv).
+Request NEAR testnet faucet at the following [link](https://www.allthatnode.com/faucet/near.dsrv).

 :::